Dja111/wein-service/README.md

 This service is based on the microservice architectur.

+This repository provides two approaches in two differents branch for deploying the wein-service application to ArgoCD:

+- Centralized Deployment (Branch: feat-alternativ-ci): Utilizes a centralized [apps-gitops](https://github.com/Dja111/apps-gitops) repository for managing application configurations.
+- Decentralized Deployment (Branch: main): Uses an environment-specific repository with multiple environments (e.g., dev, int, qa, review).
+In this case: [wein-service-env](https://github.com/Dja111/wein-service-env)

+The CI Pipeline can be seen in each branch by action in the navbar

+## Solution Typ

+Decentralized Deployment

 ## Description

 The wein-service provides RESTful CRUD (Create, Read, Update, Delete) operations for managing wein models.
 This service adheres strictly to REST principles, ensuring simplicity and compatibility.